getnikola/nikola/docs/manual.rst

 For more details on how to specify a recurrence rule, look at the `iCal specification <https://www.kanzaki.com/docs/ical/rrule.html>`_.
-Or if you are scared of this format, many calendaring applications (eg. Google Calendar) offer iCal exports, so you can copy-paste the repeat rule from a generated iCal (``.ics``) file (which is a human-readable text file).
+Or if you are scared of this format, many calendaring applications (e.g. Google Calendar) offer iCal exports, so you can copy-paste the repeat rule from a generated iCal (``.ics``) file (which is a human-readable text file).